 For instance, some insurers will tell you that they’ll restore the Cover so long as you’re making claims for two separate illnesses.
 In the example we quoted earlier, the insurer would restore the body after your surgery but then refuse to let you use the extra ten lakhs if you had to undergo chemotherapy.
 Their rationale for doing so?
 You’re using the benefit to treat the same illness.
 And according to the policy document, that’s a no-go.

 This effectively means the restoration benefit is practically useless for individual policyholders.

 Even other insurers deploy a more sinister ploy.
-They’ll tell you that they’ll restore your cover.
+They’ll tell you that they’ll restore your Cover.
 But only after you’ve fully exhausted the protection you’re accorded at first.
 For instance, if you claim ₹ eight lakhs after holding a policy with a cover totalling ₹ ten lakhs, the insurer will settle the ₹ eight lakhs and do nothing afterwards.
-They won’t give you the ex tena ₹ ten lakhs as promised.
-And if you were hospitalised once again, god forbid, with a bill totalling ₹ six lakhs, you’ll have to pay ₹ four lakhs out of pocket.
+They won’t give you the extent of ₹ ten lakhs as promised.
+And if you were hospitalized once again, god forbid, with a bill totalling ₹ six lakhs, you’ll have to pay ₹ four lakhs out of pocket.
 The restore benefit won’t kick in.

-However, now that you’ve exhausted the cover, the insurer will give you an extra ₹ ten lakhs if you’re hospitalised again.
+However, now that you’ve exhausted the Cover, the insurer will give you an extra ₹ ten lakhs if you’re hospitalized again.
 But since the likelihood of that happening is relatively remote, you can see how the restoration benefit is extremely limited in scope this time.